kitextech/kitextech.github.io/index.md

 ### Rolf Østergaard
 With over 25 years of electronic hardware development experience.
 Rolf has a huge professional network and is a valuable critical resource when it comes to strategic decisions and anything electronic.

-## Heading in the same direction?
-Do you share our vision for a the kite powered future?
-Get in touch!

-# What's next?
+# Progress
 Our path towards commercially viable kite energy is designed with the philosophy of dealing with the most difficult problems first - a complete autonomous self-starting and landing kite.
 Steps 1 and 2 below are the progressions towards this. (subject to change).

 1. Create an autonomously flying kite (**Achieved**)
+2. Create a fixed wing flying kite (**Achieved**)
-2. Create a tethered drone that can take off and land autonomously
+3. Create a tethered drone that can take off and land autonomously ((**Work in progress**)
-3. Combine 1 and 2 into a completely autonomous kite
+4. Combine 2 and 3 into a completely autonomous kite
-4. Add energy generation
+5. Add energy generation
-5. Scale it up to commercially viable proportions
+6. Scale it up to commercially viable proportions

 # Articles on Kite Energy